 You can hear a song that refers to this tradition called Do Re Mi on Mama Lisa’s World.

-This artilce was posted on Tuesday, April 3rd, 2012 at 12:06 pm and is filed under Afghanistan, Countries & Cultures, Customs and Traditions, Divan, Divination, Divination and Predicting the Future, Holidays Around the World, Iran, Languages, New Years, Persian, Poems, Poetry, Proverbs, Symbolic Displays, Symbolic Foods for the New Year, Symbols.
+This article was posted on Tuesday, April 3rd, 2012 at 12:06 pm and is filed under Afghanistan, Countries & Cultures, Customs and Traditions, Divan, Divination, Divination and Predicting the Future, Holidays Around the World, Iran, Languages, New Years, Persian, Poems, Poetry, Proverbs, Symbolic Displays, Symbolic Foods for the New Year, Symbols.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.